rnapark/kaggle-plant-path2020/SETUP.md

 ## For the original notebook
 The original notebook contains all the details and technical components of my model,including the training loop and inference together.
 It should be sufficient just to view the notebook, as it contains all the training logs and code.

-The notebook can be found _____
+This notebook can be viewed in the root directory of this repository.

-To view the notebook/run in Kaggle, copy the notebook directly via this public link: [https://www.kaggle.com/code/rnapark/apple]
+To view the notebook/run in Kaggle, copy the notebook directly via this public link: [https://www.kaggle.com/code/rnapark/apple], but before running, you must create a dataset as described for the lightweight version, using the ResNet34 pretrained weights, Box link here: https://duke.box.com/s/bfmqoollw98uet47iamcg2tinqgagq86.
+Please also name the folder `resnet34-b627a593.pth` as the code downloads the weights from `torch.load("/kaggle/input/resnet34-b627a593-pth/resnet34-b627a593.pth`.
+The training and inference should finish in between 2-3 hours.